Gilligan’s Island Transcript

 I'm coming, Missus Howell!

 EXT.
-CAMP - NIGHT
+BOYS HUT - NIGHT

 MR. HOWELL AND PROFESSOR